Great! Romance

 Great!
-Christmas (stylized as GREAT! christmas) is a British free-to-air TV channel owned by Narrative Entertainment UK Limited that launched 10 September 2019 as Sony Movies Classic, replacing True Movies.
+Romance (stylized as GREAT! romance) is a British free-to-air TV channel owned by Narrative Entertainment UK Limited that launched 10 September 2019 as Sony Movies Classic, replacing True Movies.
 The launch began with a temporary seasonal replacement called Sony Movies Christmas, lasting from 10 September 2019 to 7 January 2020.
 The channel is dedicated to romantic, made-for-TV movies from the 2010s to today.

 The brand voice of the channel is British voice-over artist Ben Neidle, who voices the promos and continuity links.